 Hike Features: Keyhole Cave and stunning views of Sedona’s red rock country

-Keyhole Cave Parking and Trail Map
+Keyhole Cave Parking and Trailheads

 Sugarloaf Trailhead (main starting point)